-CITY OF FESTIVALS Every season brims with celebration from the Toronto Caribbean Carnival in the summer to the renowned Toronto International Film Festival in the fall.
-STUDENT LIFE VIBRANT STUDENT LIFE @uoftengineering University is much more than lectures and labs.
+CITY OF FESTIVALS Every season brims with celebration - from the Toronto Caribbean Carnival in the summer to the renowned Toronto International Film Festival in the fall.
+VIBRANT STUDENT LIFE◎ @uoftengineering University is much more than lectures and labs.
 Long before you graduate, you'll be enriching your experience through the relationships you form and the activities you pursue outside of the classroom.
 Whatever your interests or hobbies, there is a student group or co-curricular activity for you.
-From rock climbing and volleyball to human-powered vehicle design and musical ensembles, U of T offers more opportunities to join clubs and teams than any other university in Canada.
-And if you can't find a club that suits your interests, start a group of your own.
-You can also complement your professional development as a future engineer through co-curricular opportunities like The Entrepreneurship Hatchery (see page 5) and the Troost Institute for Leadership Education in Engineering (see page 14).
+From rock climbing and volleyball to human-powered vehicle design and musical ensembles, U of T has more than 800 student clubs and teams.
+And if you can't find a club that suits your interests, you can start one of your own!
+You can also complement your professional development as a future engineer through co-curricular opportunities like The Entrepreneurship Hatchery (see page 5), the Troost Institute for Leadership Education in Engineering (see page 14) or through work opportunities through the Professional Experience Year Co-op program (see page 12) or U of T's work-study program.